foqueiroz/arcdocs.github.io/book/software/libraries/atlas.md

-## The atlas module on the HPC
+## The ATLAS module on the HPC

-The atlas module can be loaded into your environment with the following command:
+The ATLAS module can be loaded into your environment with the following command:

 ```bash
 $ module add atlas
 ```

-The atlas module is available on ARC3 and ARC4:
+The ATLAS module is available on ARC3:

 ```{list-table}
 :header-rows: 1